bgamari/ghc-wiki-import/partial-type-signatures.md

 ```

-A problem with constraint wildcards is that GHC's type constraint
-solver doesn't unify constraints with each other.
-E.g. `Eq _` or `_ a`
+GHC's constraint solver doesn't unify constraints with each other.
-will never be unified with `Eq a`.
+E.g. `Eq _` or `_ a` will never be unified with `Eq a`.
+The problem

-**SLPJ**
-I don't find that a helpful explanation.
-It's more like this.
-The problem the
-constraint solver is faced with is "deduce Eq x from Eq \_, figuring out what the
+the constraint solver is faced with is "deduce `Eq a` from `Eq _`,
-\_ should be instantiated to".
-Or, worse, "deduce Eq x from (\_ x)" or something
+figuring out what the `_` should be instantiated to".
+Or, worse,
-even less constrained.
-The constraint solver is absolutely not set up to
+"deduce `Eq a` from `_ a`" or something even less constrained.
+The
+constraint solver is absolutely not set up to figure out how to fill
-figure out how to fill in existential variables in the "givens".
+in existential variables in the "givens".
-**End SLPJ**

-**thomasw** A much clearer explanation indeed. **End thomasw**